-Call your Senators today to make VAWA and FVPSA funding a priority
+Call your Senators Today to Make VAWA and FVPSA Funding a Priority – CLOSED

 As you know, this will be a challenging budget year, and Members of Congress need to hear from their constituents that federal funding for domestic and sexual violence programs saves lives in their communities!

 Thanks to your efforts, 70 Representatives signed on to the “Dear Colleague” letter in the House.
 This is a great victory that would not have been possible without your involvement and your voice!

 The Senate is now working on a similar letter, and we need your participation again to make this a success.
 With a challenging budget climate in Congress, we must now focus our attention and efforts on the Senate.

 Right now, Senators are submitting funding requests to their colleagues on the Senate Appropriations Committee and the deadline is this Friday, June 10th.
 We need Senators to prioritize targeted investments for Violence Against Women Act (VAWA) and the Family Violence Prevention and Services Act (FVPSA) programs.
 This is a perfect opportunity for you to contact your Senators to let them know about the vital importance of VAWA and FVPSA funding in [your state].
 Call your Senators today and urge them to request continued and targeted investments in these lifesaving funding streams.

 The deadline for Senators to submit their requests is Friday, June 10, 2011.

 This is a critical time in the appropriations process!

 It is crucial that Senators hear from their constituents right now about how these programs are essential in their communities.
 As they weigh their funding priorities, we must help them understand that funding for domestic and sexual violence is very important to their constituents!